semrush/intergalactic/website/docs/style/design-tokens/design-tokens-code.md

 @example custom-component

-@## Process for frontend usage
+@## Transforming JSON files to ready to use files in your code

-Design token files [produced by Figma plugins](/style/design-tokens/design-tokens-usage/#how_to_make_a_new_theme) can't be used as is in Frontend application.
-Use widget below to transform output of figma plugins to [ready to import css file](/style/design-tokens/design-tokens-usage-development/#global_theme) or [ready to use json files](/style/design-tokens/design-tokens-usage-development/#global_theme).
+Design token JSON-files [produced by Figma plugin](/style/design-tokens/design-tokens-usage/#how_to_make_a_new_theme) can't be used as is in Frontend application.
+Use the widgets below to transform output of Figma plugin to [ready to import CSS file](/style/design-tokens/design-tokens-usage-development/#global_theme) or [ready to use JSON files](/style/design-tokens/design-tokens-usage-development/#global_theme).

 @import processor